PricelessToolkit/PirBOX-MAX/README.md

 - **Ultra-low power consumption**: ~12 µAh during active or inactive periods
 - Powered by **3× AAA 1.5V batteries** for extended runtime
 - Also supports **external 5V power supply** for flexible deployment
-- Perfect for remote monitoring and control where Wi-Fi or Zigbee fall short
+- Perfect for remote monitoring and control where Wi-Fi or Zigbee falls short

 > [!NOTE]